 In aerospace manufacturing, virtually every engineered component features some form of hole.

-For airframe manufacturers such as Airbus and Boeing the sheer volume of holes that are required to be produced is in excess of a million holes every day.
+For airframe manufacturers, including such companies as Airbus and Boeing, the sheer volume of holes that are required to be produced is estimated to be in the region of 50 million holes every year.
 These holes have to be created to high tolerances for components that are often containing multiple dissimilar material combinations.
 For example, titanium, aluminium and carbon fibre reinforced plastic (CFRP) stacks.

 During the manufacturing process every hole has to be precisely positioned and machined, by either drilling,